eddygk/figma-cursor-mcp/figma-mcp.md

 - Collaboration and version history have some limits on the free plan.
 - Some advanced features (design systems, shared libraries, branching, etc.) require a paid plan, but these are not required for basic MCP/API/plugin use.

-**Cursor’s MCP plugin and most MCP tools do NOT require a paid Figma account for basic usage.**
+**Cursor's MCP plugin and most MCP tools do NOT require a paid Figma account for basic usage.**

 You only need a paid account for advanced Figma features, not for agentic/MCP workflows or plugin/API access.